alanc98/rtems-cfs-demo/README.md

 # rtems-cfs-demo
 This is the repository for the 2022 FSW Workshop Beaglebone Black RTEMS core Flight System demo.
 I'm sure there are things that can be improved and fixed in here, but the primary goal of this repository is to be reproducible.
 I hope that a year or two after the workshop and my demo is given, you could still use this repository to build and run the demo.
-We shall see if it works in a year or two.
 I think the docker image is key to allowing this to work.

-It consists of:
+The repository consists of:
-- A set of Dockerfiles and scripts to build a docker based RTEMS development kit.
+- A set of Dockerfiles and scripts to build a docker based RTEMS development kit (docker).
 Specific commits are used to try to keep the demo from breaking when the RTEMS repositories are updated.
-- The RTEMS Kernel Image Project (RKI).
-This has the RTEMS startup code, and it is where the project executable image is created.
+- The RTEMS Kernel Image Project (rki2).
+This directory has the RTEMS startup code, and it is where the project executable image is created.
-- A snapshot of the cFS bundle.
+- A snapshot of the cFS bundle (cFS).
 This has forks of the repositories found at: https://github.com/nasa/cFS .
 Again, the forks here point to specific commits of the submodules, so hopefully as long as the repos exist, this demo can be reproduced.

 # Development environment:
-You will need to build an RTEMS 6 ARM toolchain, the "beagleboneblack" BSP, and the RTEMS libbsd project.
-There are a few options here:
+You will need to build a RTEMS 6 ARM toolchain, the "beagleboneblack" BSP, and the RTEMS libbsd project for the beaglebone black.
+I did not intend to cover setting up the RTEMS development environment in this demo, but there are a few options:
 - Pull the docker image.
 You can pull the pre-built docker image in the script run-rtems6-arm-bbb-libbsd.sh.
-- Build the docker image.
+- Build the docker image(s).
 You can also use the helper scripts in the docker directory to build the final docker image locally.
-You need to build the 4 images in the docker directory.
+You need to build the 4 images in order in the docker directory.
-- The last option is to build your own RTEMS toolchain and BSP without docker.
+- Another option is to build your own RTEMS toolchain and BSP without docker.
 These instructions do not cover how to build a local toolchain, but you can reference the commands in the dockerfiles to see what prerequisites are needed and how to build the toolchain.
+Otherwise checkout the build toolchain instructions at https://docs.rtems.org

-# How to build:
+# How to build the demo:
 This demo is built in two parts: The cFS and the RTEMS Kernel Image in the rki2 directory.
 The cFS is built using CMake and produces the following build objects:
 - cFE Core object file.
-This is the unlinked object file that can be dynamic loaded or linked to an executable.
+This is the unlinked object file that can be dynamicly loaded from the target file system or just linked to an executable.
+This is very similar to a vxWorks downloadable kernel module.
 - cFS Application object files.
-In this case we have a small set of cFS apps that are built as unlinked loadable objects.
+In this case we have a small set of cFS applications that are built as unlinked loadable objects.
 - cFS Table files.
-These are the binary tables that are loaded at runtime and used by the applications.
+These are the binary cFS tables that are loaded at runtime and used by the applications.
 - cFS Startup script file.
+This is a text file that tells the cFE core what cFS apps to start.

-The RTEMS Kernel Image is built using a regular Makefile and links the executable image that is loaded on the board.
-How does it include the cFS?
-In this demo, it does the following:
-- It links the cFE core object along with the other objects in the RTEMS Kernel Image.
+The RTEMS Kernel Image is built using a regular Makefile and links the final executable image that is loaded on the board.
+Earlier it was mentioned that the cFE core is an unlinked object that can either be loaded by this RTEMS image, or the cFE core object can be linked directly in this image.
+In the case of the Beaglebone and RTEMS ARM architecture, the dynamic loader will not successfully load the cFE core, but it will load simple apps.
+So in this case we will just link the cFE core object as part of the RTEMS Kernel Image that is loaded on the board.
 Note that if you try to build the rki2 directory first, the link will fail, because there is no cFE core object.
-- It copies the cFS application objects, tables, and startup script into a tar image that is unpacked into a RAM disk when RTEMS starts.
+The Makefile copies the cFS application objects, tables, and startup script into a tar image that is unpacked into a RAM disk when RTEMS starts.

-## If you built your own RTEMS toolchain
+## Building with your own RTEMS toolchain:
-Before building you may need to change the path in the cFS CMake toolchain file.
-It can be found in:
+Before building you may need to change the paths in the cFS CMake toolchain file.
+There is a path for the Tools and the BSPs.
+Depending on your setup, they may be the same path.
+The toolchain file can be found in:
 ```
 cFS/bbb_defs/toolchain-arm-bbb-rtems6.cmake
 ```

-If you changed the path in the cFS CMake toolchain file, you will also have to change the path in the RTEMS Kernel Image:
+If you changed the paths in the cFS CMake toolchain file, you will also have to change the paths in the RTEMS Kernel Image:
 ```
 rki2/build/rtems-paths.mak
 ```
+I should convert the RTEMS Kernel Image to CMake, so the cFS and rki2 projects can share the same toolchain file.
+Having two different build systems can introduce errors if the options do not match.

 Build the cFS:
 ```